The Lyric McHenry Community Arts Fellowship

 Lyric McHenry Community Arts Fellowship

-Fellowship administered by IDA with support from the Haas Center for Public Service and Stanford Arts.
+Fellowship administered by IDA with support from the Lyric McHenry Community Arts Fund and Stanford Undergraduate Research and Advising.

 Program Overview

-Our summer Lyric McHenry Community Arts Fellowship allows Stanford undergraduates the opportunity to conduct research with a community-based arts organization or an established community-based artist for 35 hours a week / over at least 9 weeks during the summer quarter.
+The Lyric McHenry Community Arts Fellowship allows Stanford undergraduates the opportunity to conduct research with a community-based arts organization or an established community-based artist for 35 hours a week, over at least 9 weeks during the summer quarter.
 Projects coming out of this fellowship have a distinct interest in questions that further the arts at the intersection of social justice.

 Applicants must propose their own placements with organizations with whom they have corresponded before the application deadline, and effectively demonstrate that their intended partner is a well-run organization where they will receive adequate guidance and supervision.
 Fellows assist in building and maintaining relationships with these arts organizations and the communities in which they are based.